teromakotero/100-days-of-code/log.md

 ### Day 8: January 5, 2018

-**Today's Progress**: Practicing data mining with Excel-csv and python with relative bar charts.
+**Today's Progress**: Practicing data mining with Excel->csv and python with relative bar charts.

 **Thoughts**: I feel like I have learned something.